One more death recorded in Stratford-on-Avon

-There was one more coronavirus death recorded in the latest five-day period in Stratford-on-Avon.
+There was one more coronavirus death recorded over the weekend in Stratford-on-Avon.

-The dashboard shows 299 people had died in the area by April 19 (Tuesday) – up from 298 on Thursday, the last working day before the Easter bank holiday.
+The dashboard shows 307 people had died in the area by April 25 (Monday) – up from 306 on Friday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Stratford-on-Avon.